Virtual-Link: A Scalable Multi-Producer, Multi-Consumer Message Queue Architecture for Cross-Core Communication: Conclusion

 \subsection{Experimental Methodology}

-We evaluate \VLong with 6 benchmarks listed in Table~\ref{tab:benchmark}.
-To capture a wide range of communication and synchronization patterns, we chose to evaluate several kernels from the Ember~\cite{ember} benchmark suite: \pingpong, \halo, \sweep, and \incast.
-We also use \fir and \bitonic. \fir is a typical digital signal processing workload that pipelines data through several filter stages.
-The overhead of fine-grained pipelining for \fir has spawned several field programmable gate array implementations~\cite{evans1994efficient}. \textit{Bitonic} is an input-oblivious sorting algorithm~\cite{batcher1968sorting}, and is a good candidate for fine-grained parallelization.
-All benchmarks are compiled with the highest level of optimization in \textit{gcc-8.2.0}.
-We set thread affinity of each thread for all experiments in order to reduce unnecessary noise from thread migration.
+We evaluate \VLong with 7 benchmarks listed in Table~\ref{tab:benchmark}.
+To capture a wide range of communication and synchronization patterns, we chose to evaluate several kernels from the Ember~\cite{ember} benchmark suite: \pingpong, \halo, \sweep, and \incast. \fir is a typical digital signal processing workload that pipelines data through several filter stages.
+The overhead of fine-grained pipelining for \fir has spawned several field programmable gate array implementations~\cite{evans1994efficient}. \textit{Bitonic} sorting algorithm~\cite{batcher1968sorting} is a good candidate for fine-grained parallelization.
+The \pipeline~\cite{wang2016caf} benchmark emulates network package processing and has a mix of different queue patterns.
+All benchmarks are compiled using \textit{gcc-8.2.0} and optimization level `\texttt{-O3}'.
+For all experiments, affinity is set to reduce unnecessary noise from thread migration.
 A state-of-the-art software queue implementation, Boost Lock Free Queue (\boost version 1.63) is set as the baseline.
 We also compare \VL to \ZMQ (version 4.2.1), another popular software queue implementation.